damwhit/git_flow_class/README.md

 Person 1 Adds a line!
 >>>>>>> master
 ```
-1. Person 2: Update the line to look the way you want it to look.
+1. Person 2: Update the line to look the way you want it to look
   * Remove the `<<<< HEAD`, `=======`, and `>>>> master` lines

 1. Person 2: running git status tells you how to mark the conflict as resolved